Find Grad Schools

 24 Yearly Graduations

 Texas A&M University - College Station is the 3rd most popular school in the nation for students seeking a graduate certificate in homeland security.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-The homeland security program at Texas A&M University - College Station awarded 24 graduate certificates during the 2020-2021 school year.
-About 38% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 24 people received their graduate certificate in homeland security from Texas A&M College Station.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 31% were women.

 #5